-In the most basic driver analysis, start with a speed trace of your best laps.
-With just one inputs the software allows you to look at graphic representations of consistency, smoothness, braking, and corner entry and exit speeds.
-I will use the AIM's software for my examples below, but Tragmate, MoTec and RaceLogic and others packages all offer very similar capabilities.
+For nearly all driver focused analysis, you will need speed trace of your best laps.
+With this one input (measure) the software allows you to look at graphic representations of consistency, smoothness, braking, and corner entry and exit speeds.
+I will use the AIM's software for my examples below, but MoTec RaceLogic and others packages all offer very similar capabilities.